API

 How it works

-Here’s how the platform works on our end.
+Here’s how it works on our end.
 We attempt to download a file three times, expecting a 200 OK response to access your provided link.
 If the download fails, the video entity will stay in the “Empty” status, and details will be added to the field error.
 You need to delete the empty video entity and try to create a new one with the correct origin URL.

 Upload from a local device